bburns/PyVoyager/README.md

     > vg composites 5101

-Then make movies of all the downloaded datasets, organized by planet/spacecraft/target/camera
+Then make b&w or color movies of all the downloaded datasets, organized by planet/spacecraft/target/camera

-    > vg movies
+    > vg movies bw|color

 How it works